masterrr/blog/_posts/2018-04-08-managing-your-energy-lynda.markdown

 ![cert](https://i.imgur.com/1rqEqwI.jpg)

-My notes which can be of use for you:
+My notes which can be of use for you, 4 zones of life to take care of:

 * Physical
   * Sleep